rborkoto/partner-guides/MFT Monitoring/readme.md

 ### Logs appear in Datadog with NUL bytes between every character

-If you open a log in the Log Explorer and see `NUL` characters between every letter, or the raw message looks like garbled double-spaced text, the log file is encoded in **UTF-16 or UTF-16LE** but the Agent is reading it as UTF-8.
+If you open a log in the Log Explorer and see `NUL` characters between every letter, or the Grok parser fails to match records that look structurally correct, the log file likely contains **null bytes** (`\x00`).
+This is common with Windows MFT tools that write logs in UTF-16 — each character is two bytes, and when the Agent reads the file as UTF-8 the second byte of each pair appears as a null character.
+The result is a message like `;` `\x00` `7` `\x00` `2` `\x00` `2` `\x00` `;` which no Grok rule will match.

-This is a common issue with MFT tools running on Windows, which sometimes default to UTF-16 when writing log files.
-The NUL bytes are the second byte of each UTF-16 character pair being misinterpreted as null characters.

 **Symptoms:**
-- Some log records parse correctly (those written in UTF-8) while others show NUL characters (those written in UTF-16)
+- Some log records parse correctly while others show NUL characters
-- The Grok parser fails to match UTF-16 records even though the rule is correct
+- The Grok parser fails to extract any fields even though the rule is correct

-**Fix:** Set the `encoding` parameter in your `conf.yaml` to match the actual file encoding:
+- The raw message in Log Explorer looks like double-spaced or garbled text

+**Fix — strip null bytes at the Agent using `mask_sequences`:**

+Datadog recommends cleaning invalid characters at the Agent level before logs reach the parsing pipeline.
+The `mask_sequences` processing rule replaces any regex match with a placeholder string — set the placeholder to `""` to delete the matched characters entirely.
+Agent-side processing rules use Go regexp syntax.

+Add the following to your `conf.yaml`:

 ```yaml
 logs: